HarishKumar097/test-package/README.md

 console.log("Upload Response:", mediaFromUrlResponse);
 ```

-#### Upload Media from a Local Device
+#### Upload Media from a Local Device:

 Use the `uploadMediaFromDevice` method to obtain a `signedUrl` and upload media directly from a local device.
-For more details on configuration options, refer to the [Upload Media from Device](https://docs.fastpix.io/reference/upload-media) API documentation.
+For more details on configuration options, refer to the [Upload media from device](https://docs.fastpix.io/reference/direct-upload-video-media) API documentation.

 ```javascript
 // Define the request payload for uploading media from a device.